annahosanna/reactor-http3-experiment/README.md

 ## Client - Server interaction Basics

 - Make sure your statefull firewall can handle UDP, since HTTP/3 is on top of QUIC, and QUIC is on top of UDP.
-- From the http/3 rfc - regarding the client: To the client everything appears to be the same.
+- From the http/3 rfc - regarding the client: To the client everything must appear to be the same.
 The URI (including the URL, scheme, host and port), and the same x509 certificate must also be used (Similar to CNAMES).
 - QUIC supports SNI for virtual hosts.
 - My conclusions about this:
   1. The only way the scheme would not change is if http 1.1/2 were already using https, otherwise upgrade it to https first.